Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 \subsubsection{Potential eigenmodes}

-Next, we take a look at the numerical eigenmodes in association with $\sigma_p^{\nu}$, or the potential eigenmodes.
-As given in figure~\ref{fig:viscous_potential}, these eigenmodes are typified by an excessive number of wiggles and generally faster decay rates than those of the discrete family \citep[cf.][]{Mao2011}.
-In general, the potential eigenmodes have wiggles that are locally concentrated at or near the inviscid critical-layer singulaity locations obtained by putting their $\Imag(\sigma)$ to $\varsigma$ in \eqref{critpoint}.
-In other words, if we follow the notation of \citet{Mao2011}, they are in ``wave packet" forms whose non-trivial components are localised in both physical and spectral spaces.
+Next, we examine the numerical eigenmodes associated with $\sigma_p^{\nu}$, or the potential eigenmodes.
+If we look at the randomly scattered eigenvalues while increasing $M$, it is possible to observe common spatial characteristics of these eigenmodes that are spatially resolved with a sufficiently large value of $M$, unlike the \textit{spurious} family mentioned above.
+Figure \ref{fig:viscous_potential} presents the three representative potential eigenmodes for each vortex case, using $M=400$.
+We note that we have selected eigenmodes whose smallest wiggle is captured with more than two collocation points to ensure that we validly discuss their common spatial features.
+These eigenmodes are characterised by excessive wiggles, resulting in slow radial decay rates \citep[cf.][]{Mao2011}.
+They exhibit generally faster decay rates in time (i.e., larger $|\Real(\sigma)|$) than the discrete ones, as more wiggles demand steeper spatial gradients vulnerable to viscous diffusion.

+The potential eigenmodes have wiggles that are usually concentrated roughly near the inviscid critical-layer singularity locations, which is estimated by setting their $\Imag(\sigma)$ to $\sigma_c$ in \eqref{sigma_r_c_qvort}.
+In other words, as noted by \citet{Mao2011}, they take the form of ``wavepackets,'' whose major oscillatory components are localised both in physical and spectral spaces.
+The correspondence between these ``wavepackets'' and the inviscid critical-layer singularity locations leads us to posit that the potential eigenmodes originate from the viscous regularisation of the critical layers.
+From a mathematical standpoint, the introduction of the viscous term serves only to ensure their regularisation and does not impose any restrictions on their appearance following regularisation, such as thickness and wave amplitude.
+This may explain why potential eigenmodes exhibit various wavepacket widths at different locations.

-The spatial structures of three potential eigenmodes for each vortex case are depicted in figure \ref{fig:viscous_potential}.
-The first and second eigenmodes have similar decay rates, i.e., $\Real(\sigma_1) \simeq \Real(\sigma_2)$, which relates to the fact that they also have a similar number of wiggles at their wave packet positions.
-On the other hand, the second and third eigenmodes have similar wave frequencies, i.e., $\Imag(\sigma_2) \simeq \Imag(\sigma_3)$, which means that their wave packet locations are close to each other.
-However, as the number of wiggles increases more, the wave packet structure accounts for a wider range in $r$.
-This also has an influence on the decaying rate becoming slow because the wiggles remain at large radii in small scales (see the dashed boxes of figure~\ref{fig:viscous_potential}).
+In figure \ref{fig:viscous_potential}, the first and second eigenmodes have similar decay rates in time, i.e., $\Real(\sigma_1) \simeq \Real(\sigma_2)$, which relates to the fact that they also have a similar number of wiggles at their major oscillatory positions.
+On the other hand, the second and third eigenmodes have similar wave frequencies, i.e., $\Imag(\sigma_2) \simeq \Imag(\sigma_3)$, which means that their major oscillatory locations are close.
+As the number of wiggles increases, $|\Real(\sigma)|$ becomes large, and the major oscillatory structure extends to a wide range in $r$.
+This extension likely contributes to the retardation of radial decay rates, as the wiggles remain at large radii in small scales (see the insets in figure \ref{fig:viscous_potential}).